Nikola Jovanović (basketball, born 1994)

-Nikola Jovanović (Никола Јовановић, born January 6, 1994) is a Serbian professional basketball player for Limoges CSP of the LNB Pro A. He played college basketball for the USC Trojans.
+Nikola Jovanović (Никола Јовановић, born January 6, 1994) is a Serbian professional basketball player for BC Vienna of the Austrian Basketball Superliga and the ABA League.
+He played college basketball for the USC Trojans.

 Early life

 Growing up in Serbia, Jovanović played basketball for the junior cadet teams of KK Crvena zvezda (2010–11) and KK Partizan (2011–12).
 After moving to the United States in 2012, he enrolled at Arlington Country Day School in Jacksonville, Florida.
 In 2012–13, he averaged 15 points and 12 rebounds while leading the Apaches to a 30–4 record and a No. 2 ranking in the state of Florida.
 He was ranked at the No. 20 prospect in the state of Florida by Florida Hoops.

 College career

 Freshman year

 As a freshman at USC in 2013–14, Jovanović averaged 8.0 points and 4.4 rebounds while making 24 starts and appearing in all 32 games.
 He made 76.1 percent of his free throws, which was eighth-best all-time by a Trojan freshman, and hit 51.6 percent of his field goals, which were 10th best by a USC freshman all-time.
 He scored a season-high 23 points on 8-of-10 shooting against California on January 22, 2014.
 He was bestowed the Harold Jones Award at the team banquet following the season as the team's Most Improved Player.